 8 80 Streets Mountview

-8 80 Streets Mountview was Toronto’s first School Streets pop-up, demonstrating how to create safer roads near schools through programming rather than reconstruction.
-For four days in October 2019, we created a temporary car-free environment on Mountview Av. during school drop-off and pick-up times to prioritize safe walking conditions for children, parents, and caregivers at Keele Street Public School.
+Toronto’s first School Streets pop-up, demonstrated how to create safer roads near schools through programming rather than reconstruction.
+For four days in October 2019, we created a temporary car-free environment on Mountview Avenue at Keele Street Public School during school drop-off and pick-up times to prioritize safe walking conditions for children, parents, and caregivers.

 School Streets Guidebook

-The School Streets Guidebook was developed with the Capital Regional District of British Columbia and the City of Victoria to further communicate what School Streets are and how they can be applied locally.
-The Guidebook explains what School Streets are, case studies, and a step-by-step outline of School Streets planning.
+The School Streets Guidebook was developed with the Capital Regional District of British Columbia and the City of Victoria to communicate further what School Streets are and how to plan and implement these programs locally.

 School Streets to shape child-friendly cities